This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Cut in butter.
 Using your fingertips, or a pastry blender, cut the butter into the dry ingredients until the butter is pea-sized.
 (If using fingertips, squish the large pieces of butter until smaller).
 Mixture will be crumbly and butter still visible.

 - Add remaining ingredients.
-Stir in cheese and chives until evenly combined.
+Stir in cheese (see not about cheese) and chives until evenly combined.
 Pour in cold buttermilk and stir until a shaggy dough forms.
+If dough seems dry, add an extra tablespoon of buttermilk, until dough comes together.

 - Knead the dough.
 The dough will be sticky at this point.
 Just pour the dough onto a lightly floured surface.
 And bring the dough together gently.
 Knead the dough by pressing the dough down into about a 1/2-inch thickness, then fold in thirds (fold the right side over, then left side over the dough).
 Repeat 3 times to create flaky layers.